Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 #### Applications Of This Specification

 The specification can be applied to any software to measure and reduce its carbon emissions by creating a standardized and practical methodology.

 #### Target Audience

 The target audience for this are technical stakeholders (e.g. software architects, developers, and maintainers) who ideally can use this as a methodology so that they can understand the characteristics of their software solution and minimize the associated emissions.

 ## Methodology Summary

 This standard can be used to calculate the real-world emissions associated with software by measuring the total change in global emissions associated with a particular piece of software.

 Electricity has a carbon intensity depending on where and when it is consumed.
 An intensity is a rate.
 It has a numerator and a denominator.
 A rate provides you with helpful information when considering the growth of a software product and allows for the computation of a marginal rate.

-To calculate the carbon intensity we need the following:
+### Measurements of real-world emissions

+`C` = Total Carbon Emissions, or the total amount of carbon the software is emitting over a time period

+`CI` = Carbon intensity, or total carbon intensity rate per baseline

+`R` = Baseline as a deomninator  (e.g. carbon per additional user, api-call, ML job, etc)

+**Carbon intensity (`CI`) compares total carbon intensity (`C`) against a baseline (`R`).**

+### Calculating the measurements
+`C = O + M ` = Total amount of carbon the software is emitting over a time period

+`CI = C / R` = Total carbon intensity rate per baseline

+`R` = Baseline as a demoninator  (e.g. carbon per additional user, api-call, ML job, etc)

+#### Underlying definitions of variables
+Further information on calculating these variables is given below.

-`O`= Operational emissions of a given piece of software
+`O` = Operational emissions of a given piece of software

 `E`= Energy consumed by a given piece of code at a given taxonomy